Drakes Bay

-Drakes Bay (Coast Miwok: Tamál-Húye) is a 4 mi bay along the Point Reyes National Seashore on the coast of northern California in the United States, approximately 30 mi northwest of San Francisco at approximately 38 degrees north latitude.
-The bay is approximately 8 mi wide.
+Drakes Bay (Coast Miwok: Tamál-Húye) is an 8 mi bay along the Point Reyes National Seashore on the coast of northern California in the United States, approximately 30 mi northwest of San Francisco at approximately 38 degrees north latitude.
 It is formed on the lee side of the coastal current by Point Reyes.
 An alternative name for this bay is Puerto De Los Reyes.

 Naming

 The bay was named by English-born American surveyor George Davidson in 1875, after Sir Francis Drake.
 It has long been considered Drake's most likely landing spot on the west coast of North America during his circumnavigation of the world by sea in 1579.

 Description

 The bay is fed by Drake's Estero, an expansive estuary on the Point Reyes peninsula.
 The estuary is protected by Estero de Limantour State Marine Reserve & Drakes Estero State Marine Conservation Area.
 Point Reyes State Marine Reserve & Point Reyes State Marine Conservation Area lie within Drakes Bay.
 Like underwater parks, these marine protected areas help conserve ocean wildlife and marine ecosystems.